-This is Part II of a two-part series on the issue of paid staff in the union movement.
+This is Part II of a three-part series on the issue of paid staff in the union movement.

 Staff Organizers vs. Worker Organizers

 To show what the politics of staffers trying to navigate the contradictions of capitalist unionism actually means for workers, we can elaborate how pressures on staff shape their organizing.

 When staff members are sincerely trying to nurture worker power, they build relationships with workers and support them as they navigate organizing in the workplace.
 However, the relationship between the worker and staffer is inherently supplemental and not the source itself of worker power, as the relationship between the staff and worker isn’t based in the workplace itself.
 The staff and the worker don’t together take action by withholding their labor or implementing workplace policy through their own control of their collective labor in the workplace.
 The staff stands outside of the workplace, while workers build and exercise power within the workplace and with each other.

 Only unions with relatively large memberships can afford paid organizing staff, and thus staff members tend to have a fairly large number of members that they are tasked with organizing.
 The relationship between staff and workers is one united around shared political goals of what they think is best for the union, but rarely do staff have the capacity to form meaningful relationships with rank-and-file outside of their political relationship.
 In contrast, worker-organizers spend thousands of hours each year with their coworkers and can come to know them more as whole people.
 The stronger relationships worker-organizers have with their coworkers makes for a stronger foundation from which to take collective action.

 Staff organizers and worker-organizers develop different skill sets based on their economic position and daily tasks, and while I don’t want to draw out too sharp a line between the two different skill sets, some generalization is instructive.